nachorsanz/react-dynamic-components/README.md

   <h3 align="center">React Dynamic Buttons</h3>

   <p align="center">
-    An awesome library with thousands of customizations for buttons
+    An awesome library with thousands of customizations for React components
     <br />
     <a href="https://github.com/nachorsanz/react-dynamic-buttons"><strong>Explore the docs »</strong></a>
     <br />